 Just examine recent headlines.

-For example, one headline, Clinton Foundation skipped identifying foreign donors.
+For example, one headline: Clinton Foundation skipped identifying foreign donors.

 That was in the New York Post today.

-And the state attorney general, Eric Schneiderman, gave the Clinton Foundation a pass on identifying foreign donors in charitable filings, making it impossible to know if they got any special favors while Hillary Clinton was Secretary of State.
+And the state attorney general, Eric Schneiderman, gave the Clinton Foundation a pass on identifying foreign donors and charitable filings, making it impossible to know if they got any special favors while Hillary Clinton was Secretary of State.

 Now, isn't that nice?